 In order to produce our gene signature, we used the TCGA-KIRC (n = 530) and ICGC-RECA (n = 91) samples of RNASeq data of ccRCC.
 The characteristics of both cohorts for training and validation datasets are summarized in Table 1.
 The clinical characteristics with their respective p-value tests indicate that there is no significant distinction in the distributions between both datasets, except for Neoplasm.

 Table 1.
-Study Characteristics of TCGA-KIRC and ICGC-RECA cohort.
-Age, gender, tumor grade, metastasis, and staging by the American Joint Committee on Cancer (AJCC).
+Study Characteristics of TCGA-KIRC and ICGC-RECA cohort with the clinical characteristics:Age, gender, tumor grade, metastasis, and staging by the American Joint Committee on Cancer (AJCC).